 Again, you’re creating urgency but this time you’re creating urgency after creating a stronger connection with your audience via webinar.

 But, hosting a webinar can be easier said than done.
 There are a lot of moving parts to consider: How will you drive traffic?
 What tech do you need?
 How do you convince attendees to take action and buy?

 Driving registrants to your webinar

 We always use a combination of our blog and social media to drive traffic to our webinars.
 Really, think about where your audience is and start there.

 You’ll drive traffic to your webinar using the platforms that you’re already active on.
 Whether that’s Facebook or Quora or Instagram or another platform entirely, spend the weeks leading up to your event driving traffic.

-Your social media campaign can be as simple or as in-depth as you'd like.
-For the purpose of this blog post, I'll walk you through setting up a basic social media campaign, but if you're looking for something more in-depth, check out Buffer's Guide to Setting Up A Social Media Campaign from Scratch.
+Your social media campaign can be as simple or as in-depth as you’d like.
+For the purpose of this blog post, We’ll walk you through setting up a basic social media campaign, but if you’re looking for something more in-depth, check out Buffer’s Guide to Setting Up A Social Media Campaign from Scratch.

 Your basic social media campaign

 First things first: You’re going to want to catch people’s eye on social media.